fastmachinelearning/ml4quantum-release/README.md

 ### 05: Plot Results
 This notebook intakes the fidelity results and plots them.

+## Acknowledgements

-# We use the quantum control toolbox: https://github.com/LLNL/Juqbox.jl
+We use the quantum control toolbox [Juqbox](https://github.com/LLNL/Juqbox.jl).

-## Authors: David, Baris, Giuseppe...
+## Authors

+- David Xu
+- A. Baris Ozguler
+- Giuseppe Di Gugliemo